 This is also the time to internalize whether this work is what you thought it would be.
-While you can’t do everything as a trainee, the work will be similar to that of an electrician.
+While you can’t do everything as a trainee, the work will be similar to an electrician’s.
 If you hate doing it, that might signal a problem.

 Once you’ve taken your courses, you can apply to take an exam to become a qualified electrician.
 You can also wait until you have accumulated your hours before you take the exam.

 In any case, the initial steps of this process are easy.
-You just need to submit an application to take your exam.
+You need to apply to take your exam.
 Eventually, the state will send you relevant information about the exam.